-Once a place of financial woe, now this little island country is bustling with commerce and high demand with real estate investors.
-During the financial crisis that peaked in 2013, Cyprus was at the end of its rope, but within three years’ time, the island country bailed itself out and is now experiencing a financial boom.
-Here are few property sales trends of 2019 in Cyprus.
+Cyprus’ property sales trends are looking positive, and now the country is bustling commerce and high demand with real estate investors.
+During the financial crisis that peaked in 2013, Cyprus was at the end of its rope, but within three years, the island country bailed itself out and is now experiencing a financial boom.
+Here are a few property sales trends of 2019 in Cyprus.

 BETTER ECONOMY, IMPROVING REAL ESTATE MARKET